 I didn’t know I wanted to write about haunted water, but it’s a theme I return to every time I write a short story or start a new novel.
 If it’s got a tentacle, or a water ghost, or a near-drowning, I’m probably going to write about it.

-My writing has found its way into some journals, including Kaaterskill Basin Literary Journal, Typishly, Number One, The Glass Tesseract, The Lyric, and Raintown Review.
+My short fiction and poetry has found its way into some journals, including Orca Literary Journal, Kaaterskill Basin Literary Journal, Typishly, The Lyric, and Raintown Review.
 I won the 2018 Frisco First Chapter Contest for FRACTURED TIDE, which gave me enough confidence to pitch the novel to Amy Bishop, an agent with Dystel, Goderich, and Bourret.
 She said yes, and I’ve been celebrating ever since.

-When I’m not writing or diving, I’m hanging out with my husband and seven-year-old.
-My daughter and I love hiking and taking care of the chicken coop at school.
+I live in Fort Worth, Texas, and when I’m not writing, you can find me watching B-horror movies, scuba diving, or taking care of chickens.
 My husband, Russell Lutz, is a writer as well, so if you want to read some awesome science fiction, pickup The Department of Off World Affairs or Iota Cycle.